emylincon/aws_quota_exporter/README.md

 The aim of the `aws_quota_exporter` is to export these quotas in prometheus to solve the above problem.
 At the time of writing, this feature is not currently available in the [`prometheus yace exporter`](https://github.com/nerdswords/yet-another-cloudwatch-exporter/issues/138)

 # Breaking Change! :warning:
-Version `1.0.0` will introduce a clustering functionality that groups similar metrics.
+Version `1.0.0 +` will introduce a clustering functionality that groups similar metrics.
+This was requested [here](https://github.com/emylincon/aws_quota_exporter/issues/135).
 The common words from the metric group are extracted as a metric name.
 The unique words form the label.
 Two new labels are added:
 *  `kind`: The label for the unique word.
 * `name`: The AWS metric name.